suikan4github/kaiten-yaki/INSTALL.md

 export VGNAME="vg1"
 export LVSWAPNAME="swap"

+# Do not touch this parameter, unless you understand precisely what you are doing.
+# 1 : Overwrite the existing logical volume as root vlume.
+0 : Create new logical volume as root volume.
+export OVERWRITEINSTALL=0

 # Void Linux only.
 Ignored in Ubuntu.
 # The font size of the void-installer
 export XTERMFONTSIZE=11